stevedatadog/address-book/README.md

 ## Running

-Using either Docker Compose or Kubernetes, the app will be avaialble at `http://localhost:5000`.
+Using either Docker Compose or Kubernetes, the app will be available at `http://localhost:5000`.

 ### Docker Compose